awsdocs/aws-codedeploy-user-guide/doc_source/on-premises-instances-operations-view-details-single.md

 # Get information about a single on\-premises instance<a name="on-premises-instances-operations-view-details-single"></a>

-You can get information about a single on\-premises instance by following the instructions in [View CodeDeploydeployment details ](deployments-view-details.md)\.
+You can get information about a single on\-premises instance by following the instructions in [View CodeDeploy deployment details ](deployments-view-details.md)\.
 You can use the AWS CLI or the CodeDeploy console to get more information about a single on\-premises instance\.

 **To get information about a single on\-premises instance \(CLI\)**
 + Call the [get\-on\-premises\-instance](https://docs.aws.amazon.com/cli/latest/reference/deploy/get-on-premises-instance.html) command, specifying the name that uniquely identifies the on\-premises instance \(with the `--instance-name` option\):